w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 transitions, transaction rules, and API interfaces.
 Developers can use the same VM to create multiple independent blockchains with identical rules.

-For example, Avalanche's Primary Network requires validators to run three core VMs:

 Avalanche allows developers to build custom VMs for advanced use cases.
 These custom VMs can be implemented in any programming language and communicate with Avalanche using a language-agnostic RPC protocol.
 Developers can also use the Subnet-EVM for quick deployment of Solidity-based blockchains or create fully custom VMs for maximum flexibility.

+In contrast, developers on Polkadot utilize the Polkadot SDK to build highly customized blockchain runtimes.
+The Polkadot SDK (also known as Substrate) is a modular framework for blockchain development which allow for runtime (state transition functions) development.
+Unlike the different VM options that Avalanche provides, the Polkadot SDK compiles runtimes to WASM, which is what the relay chain uses to verify the state changes coming from each rollup/parachain.

-In contrast, Polkadot does not have a native smart contract layer.
+Polkadot does not have a native smart contract layer.
 Instead, its EVM and WASM smart contract capabilities are implemented on parachains.
 Parachains on Polkadot are independent blockchains that connect to the relay chain and share its security.
-Its parachain model allows developers to build highly customized blockchain runtimes using the Polkadot SDK, a modular framework for blockchain development.
-These runtimes (state transition functions for Polkadot parachains/rollups) are compiled to WASM.

 This difference highlights Avalanche's focus on VM-based blockchain customization and Polkadot's emphasis on shared security and modular runtime development.

 ## Consensus